-Michael Josem has over a decade of experience as a senior business leader working across various high-tech and online industries.
-He currently works as Associate Communications Director for a brand valuation consultancy.
+Michael Josem has over a decade of experience as a senior business leader serving in various high-tech and online industries around the world.

 Early in his career, Josem served various members of the Australian Parliament.
-During this time, he became a globally-recognised data visualisation expert and played a key role in uncovering a multi-million fraud in online poker which subsequently inspired Runner Runner, the 2013 movie starring Justin Timberlake and Ben Affleck.
+During this time, he became a globally-recognised data visualisation expert and played a key role in uncovering a multi-million fraud in online poker (Sydney-Morning Hearld, 60 Minutes – CBS News, NBC News, The Register) which subsequently inspired Runner Runner, the 2013 movie starring Justin Timberlake and Ben Affleck.
+Through that time, Michael was one of the world’s leading experts in identifying and taking action against the use of artificial intelligence to commit fraud online (New York Times).

-More recently, Josem has led marketing, communication and customer service teams at both large global corporations and small start-up teams.
+More recently, Josem has led marketing, communication and customer service teams at large global corporations and small start-up teams.
+He is recognised as an accredited public relations practitioner by the Chartered Institute of Public Relations.

 Study and Starting Work